 Buy an Oyster card, a map (or use Google Maps on your device), and be sure to pack an umbrella – bam, you’re ready for London!
 Paddington station is very close to Hyde Park, and is within walking distance.
 It is easy to spend an hour or two walking around, enjoying the park and taking in the sights.
 My personal favorite is Speaker’s Corner, the most common spot for ‘Free Speech’ in London.
 People have been holding open debates and giving speeches on almost anything and everything here since the 1800’s.
 On my last visit to the Speaker’s Corner, a man was making a statement about how human feces is destroying the planet and killing trees – so it’s your choice whether or not to stick around to listen!
 From here, you have a choice to either hop on across to the Marble Arch and grab a quick bite to eat for lunch, some shopping, or head towards the Princess Diana Memorial Fountain.
 Spend time soaking in the views before going over to the Royal Albert Hall and Knightsbridge area.

 You can find a quick fish-n-chips meal at almost any pub or cafe, and it should sustain you for the rest of the day.
 Afterwards, head straight on over to Trafalgar Square.
 With imposing steps, statues and fountains, Trafalgar Square used to a favorite spot of mine – a place where I would go to relax, catch a few breaths and feed the pigeons.
 Bird-feeding has since been banned, but I have many family photographs to remember the good old days of pigeons sitting on our heads with wide-spread arms.
 With the birds all gone now, all you can do is take in the city, people-watch and reflect on your day.
 I would have recommended going to Buckingham Palace, but, in my opinion, it’s only fun when The Changing of Guard Ceremony happens.
-If you don’t mind a good amount of walking, hop on a bus (double-deckers) that passes by 10 Downing Street and St. James Park.
+If you don’t mind a good amount of walking, you can explore 10 Downing Street and St. James Park by foot.

 Wrap-up 48 hours in London with an evening at Covent Garden.
 This area is traffic-free and has to be explored on foot.
 Dotted with many open-air restaurants and local shops, the Covent Garden Market piazza is a very welcoming place.
 The London Transport Museum, The Royal Opera House and The Covent Garden Market, are the main attractions here.
 I remember coming here one evening and watching street actors perform different Shakespearian plays.
 Street theatre, mimes, artists, clowns, jugglers … you will find them all here, especially on weekends.
 At the heart of the market you will find merchant stalls with quirky crafts and young designer boutiques.
 Cap off the day by dining at one of the Indian restaurants, Masala Zone is a good one!